nolanlawson/dotjs-2016/readme.md

 ???

+But the web isn't something that just automatically wins.
+It won because people at browser vendors and in the larger web community fought to keep it competitive.

+It's not a fait accompli that "the web always wins."
-But the web didn't win by magic.
-It didn't win through historical inevitability, or birthright.
+The web didn't win through magic, or historical inevitability, or birthright.
 It won because it evolved, because it adapted to changing contexts.

 ---